 A conflict file appears when multiple versions of files or folders attempt to be copied to a single file or folder.
 The conflict file is a copy of the file which previously existed in the destination folder.

 This may occur for a several reasons:

-- When a file (Filename.jpg) is getting synced from a folder in a case-sensitive system to a folder in a case-insensitive system, where a file (filename.jpg) is already present.
+- Filename.jpg) is getting synced to a folder in a case-insensitive system, where a file (filename.jpg) is already present.
 This will produce a conflict file (filename.Conflict.jpg).

 - File name having a decomposed utf symbol (names with umlauts are at risk).

 - Filename has a symbol prohibited by file system.
 On Windows these are replaced with underscore [ _ ].

 - Files/folders located in linked junctions.

 Windows and Linux can store file names in composed and decomposed forms, whereas Mac can store files only in decomposed form.
 For example, we have two files: "composéd.txt" created on Linux or Windows and "decomposéd.txt" created on Mac:

 From the human point of view, "é" is the same for both files.
 But actually in the file system those symbols are different: